hgamboa/nova-adv-inst/LP4-access-arduino-from-rpi.md

 ## Part I Goals

 ## Goal 1 - Blinking Led
-* Run the code on the ide to run the blinkng code: **Blink**.
+1. Run the code on the IDE to run the blinking code: **Blink**.

-* learn the following functions
+2. learn the following functions:
 ```
 > pinMode
 > digitalWrite
 ```
+Hint: Check out the Arduino [Blink](https://www.arduino.cc/en/Tutorial/BuiltInExamples/Blink) tutorial.

 ## Goal 2 - Measuring

-* Read a value function with from an analog entry: **ReadAnalogVoltage**.
+1. Read a value function from an analog entry: **ReadAnalogVoltage**.
-* Validate the reading using the multimeter.
+2. Validate the reading using the multimeter.

-* learn the following functions:
+3. Learn the following functions:

 ```
 > analogRead
 > Serial.begin
 > Serial.println
 ```

+Hint: Check out the Arduino [ReadAnalogVoltage](https://www.arduino.cc/en/Tutorial/BuiltInExamples/ReadAnalogVoltage) tutorial.

 ## Goal 3 - Deciding on threshold.

-* Combine the previous two goals on a threshold detector
+1. Combine the previous two goals on a threshold detector
-* Read an analog input and if higher than 3V turn on the led.
+2. Read an analog input and, if higher than 3V, turn on the LED.
-* **Attention** the amplitude should be lower than 5v.
+ **Attention** the amplitude should be lower than 5V.

 ## Goal 4 - Dimming a light.
-* Activate the PWM with a 1kHz function to dim the led light.
+1. Activate the PWM with a 1kHz function to dim the LED light.
-* Use the code example
+2. Use the code example
-* Verify on the osciloscope the PWM frequency and the width of the square wave.
+3. Verify on the oscilloscope the PWM frequency and the width of the square wave.

-* learn the following functions
+4. Learn the following functions:

 ```
 > analogWrite
 ```

+Hint: Check out the Arduino [Fade](https://www.arduino.cc/en/Tutorial/BuiltInExamples/Fade) tutorial.

 ## Going deeper
-* Get to know the Atmega arquitecture: http://www.atmel.com/devices/atmega328p.aspx
+* Get to know the ATmega architecture: http://www.atmel.com/devices/atmega328p.aspx
 * Check project done with arduino:
 * http://www.makeuseof.com/tag/10-great-arduino-projects-for-beginners
 * https://startingelectronics.org/beginners/start-electronics-now/tut10-ten-arduino-projects-for-absolute-beginners/